rladiesstl/intro-meetup4-oct-2021/README.md

-## Materials for the R-Ladies St. Louis Meetup on October 26, 2021
+## Using RMarkdown to Create Reproducible Documents

+### Introductory slides

+See the slides for the Meetup introduction here: https://rladiesstl.github.io/intro-meetup4-oct-2021/

 ### Preparing for the Workshop